WHO WE ARE

 Co-Founder & Program Director

-Andrea (she/her) co-founded Trafficking Victims & Survivors Law Center after realizing the need for trauma informed legal advocacy for trafficked persons.
+Andrea (she/her) co-founded Trafficking Law Center after realizing the need for trauma informed legal advocacy for trafficked persons.
 She brings over 25 years of legal representation, law and policy analysis, victim’s advocacy, NGO experience, and legal writing to the center.
 She is a pro bono Attorney with the Oregon State Bar.

 Development & Research

 Nina (she/her/they) attended the University of Oregon with focuses in: political science, public policy, international relations, and nonprofit administration.
-She has spent the last several years working in the nonprofit sector focusing on critical advocacy and centering the experiences of marginalized peoples for more accessible and equitable outcomes.
-Her beliefs in transformative justice and accessibility are central to her goals of community organizing, trauma-informed care, mutual aid, and bolstering criminal justice reform and public policy change.
+She has spent the last several years working in the nonprofit sector focusing on critical advocacy and centering the experiences and needs of marginalized and disenfranchised peoples for more accessible and equitable outcomes.
+Her beliefs in transformative justice and accessibility are integral to her goals of community organizing, trauma-informed care, mutual aid, and bolstering criminal justice reform and public policy change.

 Sabrina (she/her) is a graduate and law student at the University of Oregon studying nonprofit management, conflict and dispute resolution, and law.
 Her undergraduate degree is from UC Berkeley in peace and conflict studies with a concentration in human rights and human security.
 Her passion lies in advocating for human rights, particularly in anti-human trafficking.
 She aspires to help create more survivor centric policies, increase victim resource access, and provide survivor legal representation.
 She will aid TLC in legal assistance and research, policy initiatives, non profit and community development, and survivor advocacy.